 WH Smith chief executive Kate Swann is to quit the retail chain in June after nine years at the helm.

-One of the sector’s most respected bosses, Swann announced her departure at the same time as a 10% hike in WH Smith’s annual profits to £102m.
-This compares with the £135m loss it made in 2004.
+One of the sector’s most respected bosses, Ms Swann announced her departure at the same time as a 10% hike in WH Smith’s annual profits to £102m.
+This compares to the £135m loss it made in 2004.

-Swann will hand over the reins to Steve Clarke, who is managing director of the retailer’s high-street division, having joined the group in 2004.
+Ms Swann will hand over the reins to Steve Clarke, who is managing director of the retailer’s high street division, having joined the group in 2004.